 This page contains important legal and regulatory statements which you must read in conjunction with the information on Adam & Company's Internet Website.
-This information has been issued and approved by Adam & Company plc and Adam & Company Investment Management Limited and does not in any way constitute investment advice.
+This information has been issued and approved by Adam & Company, a business name of The Royal Bank of Scotland plc and does not in any way constitute investment advice.

 These 'Exclusion of Liability' provisions should be read carefully as they exclude or limit our legal liability in connection with your use of this website.
 Nothing in these terms and conditions and in particular within the 'Exclusion of Liability' clauses shall attempt to exclude liability that is not permissible under applicable law, including without limitation, for death or personal injury, or for fraudulent misrepresentation.

 Nothing in these terms and conditions shall exclude or limit or restrict our duties and liabilities to you under the Financial Services and Markets Act 2000, or any conduct of business rules which we are bound to comply with.

 While we have taken all reasonable steps to ensure the accuracy and completeness of the content of the website, we exclude any warranties, undertakings or representations (either express or implied) to the full extent permitted under applicable law, that the website or (including without limitation) all or any part of the content or materials, accuracy, availability or completeness of the content of the website or any part of the content or materials are appropriate or available for use either in the United Kingdom or in other jurisdictions.
 If you use this website from other jurisdictions, you are responsible for compliance with applicable local laws.

 We accept no liability (including without limitation) in either contract, tort, negligence, statutory duty or otherwise (to the maximum extent permitted by applicable law) arising out of the use of or access to this website (which includes without limitation) any errors or omissions contained in this website or if the website is unavailable and we shall not be liable for any direct or indirect: